nexiality/documentation/commands/ws/put(url,body,var).md

 ### Description
-This command is used to send a HTTP PUT request to the given url with the given request body.
+This command sends a HTTP PUT request to the given `url` with the given request `body`.

 To learn about how to utilize the response returned from the target URL, click [here](index.html#http-response).